JT-Potato/Repository-of-Very-Cool-Ubuntu-Fixes/README.md

 That's basically it.

 I have,
-- A Mac FacetimeHD webcam fix
+- A Mac FacetimeHD webcam fix (Needs to be run after every login unless I can change that...)
 - A Mac Broadcom Wifi fix (needs to be run after every kernel update)